ama6nen/enetproxy/README.md

 ## Don't add me in discord for help with compiling/adding feature/some simple thing with proxy or you will get instantly blocked

-Ayyware for gt at this point
+skeet.cc for gt at this point

 Anyone using or selling "fixed proxy" is a human failure